 January.
 The time of year many people around the world take stock of their achievements from last year and start setting goals for the year to come.
-With the best of intentions, many of these goals tend to be either un-achievable, or we end up giving up after a few short weeks when we return to work and life gets in the way.
-So, we’ve listed out our healthier alternatives to new years resolutions!
+With the best of intentions, many of these goals tend to be either unachievable, or we end up giving up after a few short weeks when we return to work and life gets in the way.
+Instead, we’ve listed out our healthier alternatives to new years resolutions!
 Read on for more!

 As a dietitian working full time with clients looking to lose weight and/or get fit, here are my top tips for goal setting:

 - Be specific.
 You want to lose weight as a New Years resolution, great!
 The first question is how much do you want to lose?
 Secondly, how long do you think it will realistically take to get there?

 “I want to lose weight this year” is a very different statement to “I want to lose 10kg over the next 2 months”.

 - Now that you have a specific goal, what will some of the changes you will need to make to reach it?

 For example, if you want to lose 10kg over the next 2 months, what will you need to change when it comes to your food?
 What about exercise?
 Having a detailed action plan in place means you will be much more likely to reach that goal.

 - What is the cost of your goal?
 If you want to lose weight, what else do you need to give up, change or sacrifice to get there?